sheepworrier/bhdbsl/rules.md

 1. * The Website Administrator - will make general changes and updates, keeping the website up to date with fixtures for League matches and Competition Draws.
 * Contact details for these people are available on the Website under the "Contacts” tab.

-## 17. Premier Division format
+## 17. Premier Division (snooker) format

 For the Premier Division, teams are to be made up of a minimum of 5 players, so as to allow entry to the Endeavour Team Cup Competition (see Competition Rules).
-On league match night, a minimum of 3 and maximum of 6 players from each team will play in any one match.
-A single player can play 2 frames but not consecutively – unless by prior agreement of the team Captains.
-Any single player may play every week however may not play 2 frames for every week of the league season.
-To avoid 3 player teams dominating the season, the permitted number of frames for each player shall not exceed ¾ (three quarters) of the maximum number of frames available in a league season (penalty for exceeding allowed number of frames will be the played frame forfeited).
-Frames awarded to a player by virtue of having no opponent shall not count towards this limit.
+On league match night, a minimum of 3 and maximum of 6 players from each team will play in any one match. **Each player** can play 2 frames but not consecutively – unless by prior agreement of the team Captains.

+## 18. Division 1 (snooker) format

+For Division 1, teams are to be made up of a minimum of 5 players, so as to allow entry to the Endeavour Team Cup Competition (see Competition Rules).
+On league match night, a minimum of 4 and maximum of 5 players from each team will play in any one match.
+In exceptional circumstances and by prior agreeement of both captains **a single player** can play 2 frames but not consecutively – unless by prior agreement of the team Captains.

 ## ANNUAL COMPETITION RULES